On-line Te Reo Māori Dictionary

 Unrealised possession - mā, māku

-Kia kotahi māku, kia rua mā Rangi.
+Kia kotahi māku, kia rua mā Hera.

-One for me, two for Rangi.
+One for me, two for Hera.

 Unrealised possession - mā, māku